Emma Meesseman: EuroBasket

+Meesseman holding up the 2025 EuroBasket championship cup.

 Meesseman led Belgium to a best ever finish in EuroBasket Women 2017, a bronze medal, and was named to the All-Star Five of the tournament.
 With this finish in the top 5 of EuroBasket Women 2017, the Belgium women's national basketball team qualified for the 2018 FIBA Women's Basketball World Cup.
 Before this, the Belgium women's national basketball team had never qualified for a World Championships or the Olympic Games.

 Continuing on from her strong performance at EuroBasket Women 2017, Meesseman led the Belgium women's national basketball team to a top finish in group C, besting (then second-ranked team in the world) Spain.
 The Belgian Cats next beat (the then third-ranked team in the world) France in the quarter-final only to lose against the top-ranked team in the world (USA) in the semi-final.
 Beaten in the bronze medal game by Spain, the Belgian women registered a 4th-place finish at their first FIBA Women's Basketball World Cup.
 Meesseman, averaging the most rebounds per game (10.7) and the second most points per game (18.5) at the tournament, was selected to the Tournament All-Star Five.

 Meesseman led Belgium to their first ever title in EuroBasket Women 2023 at the final after defeating Spain, was named MVP of the tournament and to the All-Star Five of the tournament.
 Meesseman also made history after becoming the first ever player to claim a triple-double at the event.
 With their first ever title by winning the EuroBasket Women 2023, the Belgium women's national basketball team qualified for the Paris 2024 Olympic Qualifying Tournaments.

 She then repeated this feat in 2025, leading Belgium to a repeat second title in EuroBasket Women 2025, beating Spain in the final for a second time in a row, being named a historic back-to-back MVP and was again elected to the All-Star Five of the tournament.
 With 16 points, 11 rebounds and 7 assists in the final, she also became the first player to have 15+ points, 10+ rebounds and 5+ assists in a Women’s EuroBasket Final over the last 30 years.
 With this win, Belgium became only the third team in history to successfully defend their EuroBasket Women title with only the Soviet Union and Spain having done it before and became the first team in Eurobasket history to win two titles despite trailing at half-time in Final on both occasions.